ansible/ansible/docsite/rst/playbooks_variables.rst

     In versions prior to 1.5.4, facts discovered about a system were in the "most everything else" category above.

-In 2.x, we have made the order of precedence more specific (with last listed variables winning prioritization):
+In 2.x, we have made the order of precedence more specific (with the last listed variables winning prioritization):

   * role defaults [1]_
   * inventory vars [2]_